Victor Vashi: The Sing along with Khrushchev Coloring Book

 This may be Vashi's first work in book form.
 It is a satirical letter from Khrushchev's granddaughter, "Nyetochka," to Caroline Kennedy.
 The 24 pages of text and cartoons are written from the perspective of Nyetochka and makes fun of her "grandpa" and socialist uncles, such as her favorite "Uncle Fidel," who she recommends to color "a dirty brown," or her "Uncle Nehru", who she recommends coloring a "shocking pink."
 A cartoon of the Berlin Wall suggests "color West Berlin green, because the grass is always greener on the other side.
 For East Berlin a kind of drab will do."
 Khrushchev appears throughout as a caricature wearing only one shoe, a reference to his famous shoe pounding spectacle at the United Nations in 1960.

 The text of the book was written by Ilona Fabian with all the cartoons drawn by Vashi.
 The coloring book was self-published in the United States in 1962 under the Sov-o'Press imprint.

 In February 1964, the coloring book was brought up at the House Un-American Activities Committee when James D. Atkinson, an associate professor of government at Georgetown University in support of a bill creating a Freedom Commission, as an example of the sort of work that such a commission would encourage.

 Red Primer for Children and Diplomats

 This is Victor Vashi's magnum opus, a humorous historical retrospective of the Soviet Union told in cartoons, published to commemorate the 50th anniversary of the 1917 October Revolution.
 Vashi's foreword states, "Those who do not read history are condemned to repeat it."
 The book is a mix of pen and ink sketches; a few of the drawings were previously published in various newspapers.

-Red Primer was first published in the United States in June, 1967, in a paperback edition by Viewpoint Books (which no longer exists).
+Red Primer was first published in the United States in a paperback edition by Viewpoint Books (now defunct) in June 1967.
 The book apparently sold well as original copies are often available from dealers in used books.
-It can be found with either a yellow or white cover (apparently changed with an increase in the book's cover price).
+The book can be found with either a yellow or white cover (apparently changed with an increase in the cover price).
 The book is now available in an online edition.